krakend/krakend-documentation/throttling/token-bucket.md

 Extrapolating to KrakenD, the rides are the API requests.
 Each token is a remaining gateway request you can do, and the bucket represents how many requests you are allowed to do before acquiring more tokens.

-## How the Token Bucket algorithm works
+## Understanding the Token Bucket algorithm
 The Token Bucket algorithm ([Wikipedia definition](https://en.wikipedia.org/wiki/Token_bucket)) is based on an analogy similar to the one described above.

 KrakenD uses the bucket capacity to determine the number of requests it can serve.
 At the same time, it **fills the bucket with new tokens at a constant rate** while there is free space in it.
 Then, **users spend one token for each request**, and a token is removed from the bucket.